 Chapter 8: Starting Open Science methodologies and initiation within your own network

-Authors: Eduarda Centeno, Mona Zimmerman, Mar Barrantes-Cepas; Reviewers: Janneke Lemmerzaal, Ruxandra Coman
+Eduarda Centeno, Mona Zimmerman, Mar Barrantes-Cepas, Diana Bocancea, Janneke Lemmerzaal, Ruxandra Coman, Linda Douw

-We quickly realized that a full bag of motivation and enthusiasm is not enough to answer this question… or even get started.
+We quickly realised that a huge amount of motivation and enthusiasm was not enough to answer this question… or even get started.
 More questions than answers followed: How can we motivate people to adopt OS practices?
-Is the infrastructure of the department even there to adopt OS principles?
+Is the department’s infrastructure even ready to adopt OS principles?
 And how can we make our efforts sustainable and not just another buzzword endeavour?

 We have curated these experiences here as a step-by-step plan, a blueprint for starting an OS working group in your own department: